 Enjoy regular hot drinks

-Staying hydrated while you work will keep your concentration up, stop you getting headaches, and help you stay alert.
+Staying hydrated while you work will keep your concentration up, stop you from getting headaches, and help you stay alert.
 Sipping on hot drinks throughout the day will also keep you feeling warm, so you’ll feel less inclined to use up precious energy on getting toasty in other ways.